kidroca/HQC-Exam-Solution-Con-Air/README.md

 #### Score: 0

 ### 9*.
 Dependency Injection -
-> Command execution is successfully decoupled from the controller by extracting logic into separate controller and injecting them in the constructor body.
+> Command execution is successfully decoupled by extracting logic into separate controller and injecting them in the constructor body of the CommandDistributor.
 Score: 10

 ### Total: 35 points.